garrandall/popular-music-data/tracks/who-needs-love-trippie-redd.md

-And I don't got time for a bitch that's gonna slow a nigga like me down (Yeah, yeah) 'Cause I keep on speed racing to the motherfucking cash Nigga, I'm a fucking cash cow (Ahh)
+And I don't got time for a bitch that's gonna slow a nigga like me down (Yeah, yeah) 'Cause I keep on speed racing to the motherfucking cash Nigga, I'm a fucking cash cow (Ah)
 Stuntin' like my motherfucking daddy bitch (Yeah) Spend a hundred on a ring and a Patek wrist (Yeah)
 And the chopper on my hip is automatic bitch (Automatic)